-Bored of monotonous daily routine?
+Bored of monotonous daily routines?
 Want to start hiking?
 Looking for a weekend getaway from Bangalore?
 Looking for a day hike closer to Bangalore?
 Ramadevara Betta is the answer to all these questions.
 Ramadevara Betta means hill of Lord Rama.
 There are more interesting reasons to visit or hike up to Ramadevara Betta.
-Even if you are not a Bollywood buff, would you not like to visit a place where the most iconic Hindi movie Sholay was shot.
+Even if you are not a Bollywood buff, would you not like to visit a place where the most iconic Hindi movie Sholay was shot?
 Yes!
-This is the place which was converted into Gabbar’s Den and the most memorable scenes and songs were shot here.
+This is the place that was converted into Gabbar’s Den and the most memorable scenes and songs were shot here.

 Ramadevara Betta is also popularly known for the location of Bollywood’s most iconic movie “Sholay’.
 Yes!
-This is the place which was converted into Gabbar’s hideout and movie’s best scenes and songs were shot here.
+This is the place that was converted into Gabbar’s hideout and the movie’s best scenes and songs were shot here.

 About the Trek